The 2021 SAG Awards Nominations Are Finally Here: See the Full List - E! Online

 Just one day after the Hollywood Foreign Press Association announced the nominees for the 2021 Golden Globes, SAG-AFTRA revealed the nominations for the 2021 Screen Actors Guild Awards.

 On Thursday, Feb.
 4, Emily in Paris' Lily Collins and Hamilton's Daveed Diggs took to Instagram to share a few of the contenders.
-Station 19's Jason George, Grand Hotel's Elizabeth McLaughlin and SAG-AFTRA President Gabrielle Carteris took part in the big reveal, as well.
+Station 19's Jason George, Grand Hotel's Elizabeth McLaughlin and SAG-AFTRA President Gabrielle Carteris took part in the big reveal earlier in the day, as well.

 While many stars were excited to hear their names called for a second time this week, others were happy to be recognized after being left off the Golden Globes' list.